 The system of devolved government established by the(1998) is a power-sharing, of democracy.
 The political scientist, Arend Lijphart, designed this model of democracy for societies where there has been, or is potential for, conflict.
 The Northern Ireland model is unique.
 It takes account of our political history.
 It is a power-sharing arrangement between the two main political communities in Northern Ireland, unionist and nationalist.

 The Assembly has special voting procedures to prevent one community dominating the other.
-These procedures ensure that certain Assembly decisions have.
+These ensure that certain Assembly decisions have.

 Many events influenced the model of devolution we have today.
 Subsequent to the 1998 Agreement, we have had the St Andrews Agreement (2006), the Hillsborough Agreement (2010), the Stormont House Agreement (2014) and the Fresh Start Agreement (2015)..
 View further information, archive photos and video footage on our Evolution of Devolution timeline.